Greek coffee is a strong brew of coffee prepared with very finely ground coffee beans in a small coffee pot called a briki.

 The first memory I have involving Greek coffee is 4 years old me sitting on my grandfather Thanasi's lap.
 He is pouring a tiny bit of coffee on his saucer pan and lets me try it.
 I remember really liking it and wanting more but was denied.
 Almost every Saturday afternoon of my childhood we would repeat the same ritual.

 Greeks drink a lot of coffee and they see the whole process as an excuse to meet with a friend, take a long break from work or just wake up in the morning.
 There are probably more cafes in Greece than espresso bars in Italy.
 OK, that might be an exaggeration because I don't actually know how many espresso bars are in Milan for example.
 But I know this.
 In Athens, every block has at least one cafe.
 And it is always busy and full of people at all times.
 Although the recent years Italian coffees have dominated the cafes the love for Greek coffee is still going strong.
 Often it is enjoyed at home as a single or a double sometimes strong and sweet (vary glikos) or regular.

-It is not difficult to make Greek coffee as long as you have the right tools and folow the correct method.
-Get a small pot such as this inox or a traditional copper like mine.
-Traditional Greek coffee is served in small coffee cups, very similar to esspresso cups.
+It is not difficult to make Greek coffee as long as you have the right tools and follow the correct method.
+Get a small pot such as this inox or a traditional copper-like mine.
+Traditional Greek coffee is served in small coffee cups, very similar to espresso cups.

-- Greek coffee such as Loumidis or Bravo.
+- 1 tbsp Greek coffee such as Loumidis or Bravo.